-- Emergency Alerts (SMS, landlines)

-- Standard Emergency Warning Signal

-- Text alerts

-- Door knocking suitable for smaller areas or a sequential approach to evacuation.

-- In larger scale evacuations warnings may be accompanied by lights and sirens and evacuation messaging over P.A system on SES vehicles along affected streets

-- Relocation of livestock. - Relocation of farm machinery and valuable goods - Control of surface water through sandbagging measures. - Assist in the lifting of furniture to residents in need. - Monitoring integrity of dwellings surrounded by flood waters.

-- Refer to Chapter 4: Caravan Park Arrangements - Self-serve sandbag stations may be set up at nominated locations to assist with property protection.

-No identified essential infrastructure requires protection below a 1% Annual exceedance Probability (AEP) flood height, equivalent to approximately 2.0mAHD/2.86mRRVD at Burns Point Gauge.

-- Ballina District Hospital may experience inundation and/or isolation between a 1%-0.2% AEP. - Ballina Wastewater Treatment Plant (Fishery Creek Rd) is built to withstand a 1%AEP, with switchboards above flood level.

-There is no Bureau of Meteorology flood forecasting in the Ballina Shire, however evacuation may be considered due to flood conditions that are expected to cause;

-- Inundation of property.

-- Closure of primary evacuation routes.

-- Failure of essential services

-Evacuation Triggers

-The effects of flooding within this sector are very much dependant on tidal influences.
+Text alerts Door knocking suitable for smaller areas or a sequential approach to evacuation.
+In larger scale evacuations warnings may be accompanied by lights and sirens and evacuation messaging over P.A system on SES vehicles along affected streets.
+Property Protection Specific property protection measures: Relocation of livestock.
+Relocation of farm machinery and valuable goods Control of surface water through sandbagging measures.
+Assist in the lifting of furniture to residents in need.
+Monitoring integrity of dwellings surrounded by flood waters.
+Assistance with property protection: Refer to Chapter 4: Caravan Park Arrangements Self-serve sandbag stations may be set up at nominated locations to assist with property protection.
+Protection of essential infrastructure: No identified essential infrastructure requires protection below a 1% Annual exceedance Probability (AEP) flood height, equivalent to approximately 2.0mAHD/2.86mRRVD at Burns Point Gauge.
+Ballina District Hospital may experience inundation and/or isolation between a 1%-0.2% AEP.
+Ballina Wastewater Treatment Plant (Fishery Creek Rd) is built to withstand a 1%AEP, with switchboards above flood level.
+Evacuation and/or Isolation Triggers There is no Bureau of Meteorology flood forecasting in the Ballina Shire, however evacuation may be considered due to flood conditions that are expected to cause; Inundation of property.
+Closure of primary evacuation routes.
+Failure of essential services Evacuation Triggers The effects of flooding within this sector are very much dependant on tidal influences.
 Tidal levels will need to be identified at the onset of main Richmond River flooding.
 All effects listed below associated with gauge heights will need to be monitored and verified via reconnaissance wherever possible, and should not be considered as absolute.
 Different sources of flooding within the Ballina Shire may affect consequences.
 Note: The Byrnes Point Gauge datum is Richmond River Valley Datum. mAHD can be obtained by RRVD-0.857=mAHD.

-Evacuation or warning may be considered when:
+Evacuation or warning may be considered when: 1.)
+From 2.4mRRVD at the Byrnes Point Gauge (1.57mAHD / 20% AEP): Low lying parts of West Ballina including Ballina Waterfront Village Tourist Park may experience inundation.
+West Ballina A1 may experience inundation of low-lying areas of roads including along Burns Point Ferry